witnet/documentation/docs/tutorials/bitcoin-price-feed/5-compiling.md

 ```

 As you can see, the contract contains the byte code for the request you
-just wrote, exported as a Solidity contract that you can in turn import
+just wrote, exported as a Solidity contract that you can then import
 and instantiate from your own contracts.

 Now the next step is pretty straightforward: